Perth Electric Tramway Society

-The Perth Electric Tramway Society is a tram preservation society in Perth, Western Australia.
+The Perth Electric Tramway Society (PETS) is a tram preservation society in Perth, Western Australia.
 It operates a heritage tramway in Whiteman Park.

 History

 Following the closure of the Perth trolleybus system in August 1969, the Western Australian Electric Transport Association was formed.
 In November 1981, the association split into two societies; the Perth Electric Tramway Society (PETS) and the Bus Preservation Society of Western Australia.

-Having previously stabled its collection in Casteldare, in 1982 the Metropolitan Regional Planning Authority granted the PETS permission to build a museum within Whiteman Park.
+Having previously stabled its collection in Wilson at Casteldare, the Metropolitan Regional Planning Authority granted PETS permission to build a museum within Whiteman Park in 1982.
 It was officially opened on 21 September 1986.
 Initially operating a fleet of W-class Melbourne trams, the society has gradually restored Western Australian trams to service.

 Collection

 As at August 2022, PETS owned 29 trams and three trolleybuses.
-The trams came from Perth (11), Melbourne (8), Fremantle (4), Adelaide (2), Kalgoorlie (2), Ballarat (1) and Brisbane (1).
-The trolleybuses all come from Perth.
-Because the society's tramway is standard gauge, West Australian trams have had to be regauged from their original narrow gauge when restored for operation.
+Eleven trams came from Perth, eight from Melbourne, four from Fremantle, two from Adelaide, two from Kalgoorlie, one from Ballarat and one from Brisbane.
+The trolleybuses all came from Perth.
+Because the society's tramway is standard gauge, Western Australian trams have had to be regauged from their original narrow gauge when restored for operation.